SpezzaAC/CST3115/Assignment 3/README.md

 ## Key App Features
 - Android project in Kotlin
 - Login screen with hardcoded credentials
-- Main Screen with button options for taks, location, and logout.
+- Main Screen with button options for tasks, location, and logout.
 - Location of user
 - List of daily tasks (client name, address, and job description) with ability to mark as complete
 - Google Maps SDK displaying a static map with predefined client locations